komoot/photon/docs/usage.md

 photon uses to the 'photon' cluster by default.
 This can be changed with the **-cluster** parameter if necessary.

+## Securing the OpenSearch Connection

+When connecting to an external OpenSearch cluster, photon supports basic authentication and SSL/TLS encryption.

+### Basic authentication

+To enable basic authentication, provide credentials with the **-opensearch-user** and **-opensearch-password** parameters:

+    java -jar photon.jar serve \
+        -transport-addresses opensearch.example.com:9200 \
+        -opensearch-user photon \
+        -opensearch-password secret

+### SSL/TLS with a custom CA

+To enable SSL/TLS, add the **-opensearch-ssl** flag.
+By default, photon uses the JVM default trust store for certificate validation.
+When the cluster uses a self-signed certificate or a private CA, provide a PKCS12 trust store with **-opensearch-truststore** and optionally **-opensearch-truststore-password**:

+    java -jar photon.jar serve \
+        -transport-addresses opensearch.example.com:9200 \
+        -opensearch-ssl \
+        -opensearch-user photon \
+        -opensearch-password secret \
+        -opensearch-truststore /path/to/truststore.p12 \
+        -opensearch-truststore-password changeit

+### Mutual TLS (mTLS)

+For mutual TLS, provide a client certificate via **-opensearch-keystore** and **-opensearch-keystore-password** in addition to the trust store:

+    java -jar photon.jar serve \
+        -transport-addresses opensearch.example.com:9200 \
+        -opensearch-ssl \
+        -opensearch-truststore /path/to/truststore.p12 \
+        -opensearch-truststore-password changeit \
+        -opensearch-keystore /path/to/client-keystore.p12 \
+        -opensearch-keystore-password clientpass

 ## Running a photon server

 When you already have a database, either because you downloaded a database